Jean Taylor Ellis

 Federal do Ceara and is a former John A. Knauss Fellowship alumnus.
 She is an Associate

 Dr. Jean Ellis and her students focus on a variety of wind-induced phenomena at a variety of spatial and temporal scales in the coastal zone.
-WINDlab members have expertise in specialized instrumentation and remote sensing.
-We conduct applied and basic qualitative- and quantitative-based field work and translate this academic research to decision makers.
-Our main lab project focuses on geomorphic impacts of the beach-dune system post hurricane, but students have their individual thesis and dissertation projects.
+WINDlab members have expertise in field-based data acquisition and analysis, specialized instrumentation, and GIS / remote sensing.
+As a team, we conduct applied and basic qualitative- and quantitative-based data and translate this academic research to decision makers.
+Recently, our main lab project focuses on the geomorphic impacts of the beach-dune system post hurricane and the associated recovery, but students have their individual thesis and dissertation projects.

 - GEOG 104: Introduction to Physical Geography